 - 3 Is the Colosseum underground tour worth it ?

-- 4 What does the Colosseum underground tour include ?
+- 4 What is Colosseum underground tour ?

 - 5 How long is the underground Colosseum tour ?